katahiromz/ImeStudy/README.md

 ## What is CTF IME?

 It is an extension of "IMM IME".
-It contains the IMM IME functions and the following functions:
+It contains the IMM IME functions and the following exported functions:

 - `CtfImeInquireExW`
 - `CtfImeSelectEx`